-The Verisk Severe Thunderstorm Model for the United States includes updated stochastic catalogs.
-These catalogs include more robust regional variation in hail swath length, width, and intensity distributions based on 20 years of detailed radar data processed in Verisk's storm tracking algorithm and validated using storm reports and claims data.
-As seen in Figure 1 and Figure 2, stochastic catalog event frequency has increased due to the new hazard detrending methodology used to account for population and reporting biases in the annual number of SPC storm reports.
+The Verisk Severe Thunderstorm Model for the United States includes an updated 10,000year (10K) cat-only stochastic catalog.
+This catalog includes more robust regional variation in hail swath length, width, and intensity distributions based on 20 years of detailed radar data processed in Verisk's storm tracking algorithm and validated using storm reports and claims data.
+Stochastic catalog macroevent frequency has increased by 92% due to the new hazard detrending methodology used to account for population and reporting biases in the annual number of SPC storm reports.